MRS Residency 1 (9cp) (10022.1)

-Absence from clinical placement, for any reason, including illness, MUST be reported to the clinical supervisor at the site AND the Clinical Coordinator at UC (MI_Clinical@canberra.edu.au) as early on the day as practically possible.
+Absence from clinical placement, for any reason, including illness, MUST be reported to the clinical supervisor at the site AND the MI Clinical Team at UC (MI_Clinical@canberra.edu.au) as early on the day as practically possible.
 Failure to adhere to this requirement may result in failure of the attendance section of the clinical placement reports and workbook assessment.
 Consideration will be given for illness, however evidence such as a medical certificate will be required.

 Required IT skills

 This unit requires the use of Canvas, Smartabase, INPLACE, library researching skills and word processing skills.

 There are associated costs in undertaking clinical placements.
 These include, but not limited to, transport to and from the clinical department / radiology practice, accommodation and other living costs, uniforms, etc.

 Note: Clinical placements in this unit are Monday to Friday, 8-30am to 5-00pm (or similar hours as designated by the clinical department staff).
 As such you will have difficulty undertaking casual work to earn an income.
 You will need to plan any casual work you do around these clinical placements.
 The timing of these clinical placements is NOT changeable.